drush-ops/drush/docs/commands.md

     While it is good practice to make your custom commands into a Composer package, please beware that symlinked packages (by using the composer repository type [Path](https://getcomposer.org/doc/05-repositories.md#path)) will **not** be discovered by Drush.
 When in development, it is recommended to [specify your package's](https://github.com/drush-ops/drush/blob/12.x/examples/example.drush.yml#L52-L67) path in your `drush.yml` to have quick access to your commands.

-## Site-Wide Drush Commands
+## Site-wide Commands
-Commandfiles that are installed in a Drupal site and are not bundled inside a Drupal module are called 'site-wide' commandfiles.
+Commandfiles that are installed in a Drupal site and are not bundled inside a Drupal module are called _site-wide_ commandfiles.
 Site-wide commands may either be added directly to the Drupal site's repository (e.g. for site-specific policy files), or via `composer require`.
 See the [examples/Commands](https://github.com/drush-ops/drush/tree/12.x/examples/Commands) folder for examples.
 In general, it's preferable to use modules to carry your Drush commands.

 Here are some examples of valid commandfile names and namespaces: